comboshreddies/kubectl-tks/README.md

 ##   Tmux Kubectl Scripts - tks
-# tks kubectl plugin - or stand-alone tool
+# tks kubectl plugin - or standalone tool
 ## A plugin for executing scripts on pods within:

-Tks plugin runs multiple executions scripts (sequences) in multiple tmux windows.
+Tks plugin runs multiple execution scripts (sequences) in multiple tmux windows.
-Each window runs script on one pod.
+Each window runs a script on one pod.
 You can decide if you want to attach and inspect executions per each pod, or you want to just execute and exit tmux.

 With this tool you can: